maxgoedjen/secretive/Sources/Packages/Sources/SecretiveCLI/README.md

 # Secretive CLI

-A command-line interface for Secretive that provides full key management and SSH agent functionality, sharing the same keychain and socket path as the GUI application.
+A command-line interface companion for Secretive that provides key management capabilities, sharing the same keychain and socket path as the GUI application.

+**Note:** The CLI is a helper tool for the main Secretive app.
+The SSH agent is managed by the Secretive GUI app - the CLI can check its status but does not run its own agent.

 ## Installation